CFP: The 4th DL4C workshop: Deep Learning for Code in the Agentic Era

 We accept submissions of the following types:

-2. Work that is submitted elsewhere and is still under review.
+- Work that is under review at another venue (e.g., ICML and ARR).
 If you submit, make sure you are not violating the submission guidelines and anonymity requirements of the other venue(s).

 How do I submit a paper?

-Authors of papers accepted at ICLR 2023 who wish to submit their work to the workshop do so by contacting us via email.
+Authors of papers accepted at ICLR 2025 who wish to submit their work to the workshop do so by contactig us via email.

 Are we allowed to submit a paper with an appendix?

-Yes, you can submit an appendix but reviewers will be instructed to only review the first 8 pages excluding references.
+Yes, you can submit an appendix but reviewers are not required to review it.

 Awards and prizes